dtcooper/crazyarms/docs/index.md

     The theory behind this feature is part of the **_Idiot-Tolerant(tm)_ DJing** philosophy of Crazy Arms. :wink:

-!!! hint "Failsafe Audio, the _Real_ Always-on Default"
+!!! hint "The Failsafe, the _Real_ Always-on Default"
     Remember when I called the AutoDJ an "always-on default" just a couple paragraphs ago.
 Well, the AutoDJ _can be disabled or end up in an erroneous state,_ for example if it chokes up on an invalid audio file[^1], or you